 About half of all people with BPH will develop symptoms that require treatment.

 Your prostate surrounds your urethra.
 When BPH causes your prostate to grow, it can cause blockage in your urethra.
 As a result, early symptoms of BPH include:

 Without treatment, BPH can cause further blockage in your urethra, and your symptoms may worsen.
 It may also cause:

 Healthcare providers and medical researchers aren’t sure what causes BPH.

 One theory is that, as you age, the amount of testosterone in your body decreases (low testosterone).
 At the same time, your estrogen levels remain the same.
 These hormone changes may cause your prostate cells to grow.
 However, people who take supplemental testosterone may develop or worsen BPH.

-Older men and people AMAB also have higher levels of dihydrotestosterone (DHT).
+Older people AMAB also have higher levels of dihydrotestosterone (DHT).
 DHT is a more potent form of testosterone that increases the size of your prostate.

 No, BPH isn’t contagious.
 You can’t spread BPH to another person.

 Your healthcare provider will review your medical history, ask you questions and perform a physical examination.
 Part of the physical exam involves a digital rectal exam.